-The program must be granted Candidacy Status, have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to take the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The program requires a pre-accreditation review, an on-site evaluation, and Accreditation Status before its graduates will be eligible to take the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 A felony conviction may affect a graduate's ability to sit for the NBCOT Certification Examination or attain state licensure.
 Licensure requirements for occupational therapists vary by state according to practice act and state regulations that govern the practice of occupational therapy.

-For further information about the accreditation process contact: American Occupational Therapy Association Accreditation Department 4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449
+For further information about the accreditation process contact: American Occupational Therapy Association Accreditation Department 6116 Executive Boulevard, Suite 200 North Bethesda, MD 20852-4929